meteor/meteor/content/index.md

 # Meteor server running on: http://localhost:3000/
 ```

+> Meteor comes with npm bundled so that you can type `meteor npm` without worrying about installing it yourself.
+If you like, you can also use a globally installed npm to manage your packages.

 <h2 id="learning-more">Meteor resources</h2>

 1. The place to get started with Meteor is the [official tutorial](https://www.meteor.com/tutorials/blaze/creating-an-app).